-Based on the constructivist-grounded theory, the study "Oscillating In and Out of Place: Experiences of Older Adults Residing in Homeless Shelters” addressed gaps in the current homelessness literature by exploring the first-time homelessness experiences of fifteen older adults living in Montreal (Burns, 2016).
+A transition here that explains that now you are going to explain on of the rare qualitative studies that does indeed have findings on older unhoused adults would be nice.
+Based on the constructivist-grounded theory, addressed gaps in the current homelessness literature by exploring the first-time homelessness experiences of fifteen older adults living in Montreal (Burns, 2016).
 The study interrogated the ways in which societal perceptions of homelessness shape access to housing, health, and social services, as well as perceptions of self.
 The study revealed that homelessness evoked intense feelings of despair, anger, and frustration in the subjects.
 Shelter life both helped and hindered the subjects’ ability to deal with the stigma associated with homelessness and to process the grief associated with the loss of a home, in order to move forward.
-By reframing homelessness as a normalized experience of grief, the study helped shift negative perceptions of aging and homelessness towards understanding homelessness as an intense period of loss, which requires validation, empathy, compassion, care, and support.
+By reframing homelessness as a normalized experience of grief, the study helped shift negative perceptions of aging and homelessness towards understanding homelessness as an intense period of loss, which requires validation, empathy, compassion, care, and support (Burns, 2016).
 The study suggests that by adapting shelter design, policies and programming to ensure that shelter life does not exacerbate and extend grief reaction, individuals may more readily move through their grief in order to gain a more positive sense of self which in turn can aid them to find and maintain stable housing (Burns, 2016).
+The above paragraph is good but are there any other studies that could be integrated into this paragraph, otherwise this one large paragraph is about just one study, I teach my research students to try to integrate multiple studies findings into one paragraph about a subtopic related to their topic.
+It’s not always easy to do, but at least one other study to support the qualitative work in this area would be ideal.

 The Intersection of Age, Unhoused Status, and LGTBQ+ Identity Although LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Intersex, and Queer) people make up 20–40% of homeless populations, discriminatory attitudes faced by older homeless LGBTQ+ adults are an under-explored area of housing and homelessness studies.
-Much of the existing literature focuses on specific elements of LGBTQI+ homelessness.
-Researchers do not consider intersections of these elements; instead, they consider discrete categories of discriminatory behavior.
+Much of the existing literature focuses on specific elements of LGBTQI+ homelessness (cite a few studies from this literature, if using the phrase “existing literature”).
+Researchers do not consider intersections of these elements (explain what these elements are to the reader if you’re talking about this in a second sentence, I let it go in the first sentence but since the writing mentions it again, I wonder what are these elements?); instead, they consider discrete categories of discriminatory behavior (can you add a sentence to explain what discrete categories of discriminator behavior means or provide examples of this?).
 An intersectional-systems approach to homelessness research is required in order to develop well-informed, culturally sensitive homeless support programs for older LGBTIQ+ adults (Fraser et al., 2019).